usernameisleye/usernameisleye/README.md

 I was most recently a Junior Full Stack Developer at [Catalyst Business Consult](https://catalystbusinessconsult.com/).

 ### About Me?!
+* I am currently learning ExpressJS, React and SASS.
 * I like watching Animes and reading Manga📚!
-* I am currently learning PostgreSQL, React and SASS.
-* I am currently looking for internships to 'up' my experience and skill as a Developer.
+* I am currently looking for internships to improve my experience and skill as a Developer.

 Fun fact about me is that I HATE when devices overcharge!